This article explores multiple methodologies for how to calculate a market size, including top-down and bottom-up approaches.

-For the example given in which we want to determine the size of the global market for dental stem cell storage services, we would have to know the size of a larger reference market, such as the size of the total stem cell storage market.
+For the example given, in which we want to determine the size of the market for dental stem cell storage services, we would have to know the size of a larger reference market, such as the size of the total stem cell storage market.

 Therefore, BioInformant only relies on this approach for corroboration of findings determined via a bottom-up approach.
-It is not an ideal starting point for market size determination, because its accuracy relies on the accuracy of the reference number, which can often not be confirmed.
+It is not an ideal starting point for market size determination, because its accuracy relies on the accuracy of the reference number, which frequently cannot be confirmed.

 However, in instances where a known reference market that has been carefully studied and quantified, it can be a valid approach for determining the size of a sub-segment of interest within that market.

 2. Market Sizing Using Population Metrics

 This can almost always result in misleading information.
 In this method, the size of a specific population is used and then a company estimates the percentage of that population that it can capture with its services.

 Therefore, a common top-down analysis would look like this:

 “Since there are approximately 320 million people in the U.S., even if we can only capture 1% market share per year with our dental stem cell storage service, we would be serving 3.2 million people.
 Because our product costs $750 per sale, that means we could make $2.4 billion in annual sales ($750 x 3.2 million people).”

 Does this sound inaccurate?
 Does it sound way too optimistic?
 In our experience, it nearly always is.

 We generally dislike this method of market size analysis, because it is rarely, if ever accurate.
 I would suggest that you be extremely hesitant to believe top-down market size estimations based on population metrics.